angiebrr/ntsg-configuring-ad-in-ansible/README.md

 # Whether or not to run the mkhomedir role to automatically create a
 # directory on login using oddjob-mkhomedir.
 automatically_mkhomedir: true

-# Look at the AD AND REALMD VARS section for the directory it will create
-# it in

 # ... (see group_vars/all.yml.example for more)